bk-software/hu-react-redux/README.md

 * transfer the data to the component from parent component and display it nicely :)
 * Bonus use MUI components

+* Second task
+* Create a wrapper component named NavBarLink instead of NavLink in the header.
+* Use the style function with it.
+* Use PropTypes

 # Links

 [Course Repo](https://github.com/bk-software/hu-react-redux)